Mucus in Dog Poop: Causes and How to Treat It

 Why does my dog have mucus in his poop?

-Mucus in dog poop can be caused by a variety of things ranging from stress and dietary changes to bacterial infections, diseases, and allergies and food intolerances.
+A variety of factors can lead to mucus in dog poop, ranging from stress and dietary changes to bacterial infections, diseases, and allergies and food intolerances.
 If your dog is experiencing mucus from stress or something they ate, the mucus should resolve on its own in a few days.
 However, if you notice dog poop with mucus that lasts for more than a few days, you should see a veterinarian to determine the cause and best course of treatment.

 Is mucus in dog poop bad?